Laskar Pelangi: Plot

-Muslimah observes Harfan's facial pallor.
-His wife reveals to him that he refuses to follow her advice.
-A few days later, Muslimah finds him dead at his desk.
-Grieving, she does not teach for five days, unannounced.
-Despite so, the students continue learning by themselves and keep pushing each other to study, warming Muslimah's heart and brings her back to teaching.
-Some time later, a Gantong scholastic tournament is announced.
-For Muhammadiyah, Mahar, Ikal, and Lintang participate.
-Thanks to Lintang's arithmetic ability, they win.
-During the tournament day, however, his father goes fishing impromptu, and dies while doing so.
-Having need to take care of his two siblings, he reluctantly announces to not be in the school anymore, and says goodbye one last time.
+Unwilling to care for his health, Harfan dies.
+Grieving, Muslimah does not teach for five days, unannounced.
+The students continue learning by themselves and keep pushing each other to study, warming Muslimah's heart and bringing her back to teaching.
+Some time later, a Gantong scholastic tournament is announced; Mahar, Ikal, and Lintang participate.
+They win, but on that day too, Lintang's father dies.
+Obligated to take care of his two siblings, he reluctantly announces his leave to friends and teachers.

-In 1999, Belitung, heavily reliant on their tin industry, was severely affected by the 1980 tin crisis and PN Timah subsequently went bankrupt.
-Ikal visits his home and meets Lintang, who now has a wife and smart daughter.
-Ikal reveals that he received a scholarship at Sorbonne, Paris, his childhood dream city, inspired by an illustration given by former love interest A Ling, who is A Kiong's cousin.
-It is also revealed that Mahar is now a novelist.
-Later at Sorbonne, Ikal sends Lintang a letter with an Eiffel Tower illustration; he shows it to his daughter to motivate her.

-The film ends with a quote from the 31st chapter of the Constitution of Indonesia: "Every citizen has the right to get proper education."
+Belitung, heavily reliant on their tin industry, was severely affected by the 1980 tin crisis and PN Timah went bankrupt.
+Ikal visits his home in 1999 and meets Lintang, who now has a wife and daughter.
+Ikal reveals that he received a scholarship at Sorbonne in Paris, which is his dream city as caused by former love interest A Ling, who is A Kiong's cousin.
+Meanwhile, Mahar is a novelist.
+The film ends with a quote from Article 31 of the Constitution of Indonesia: "Every citizen has the right to get proper education."